pipelight/boulette/README.md

 Prevents you from accidentally shutting down remote hosts.

-If you've ever finished a late night codding session 🥱 by typing `shutdown -h now` in the wrong terminal 😳.
+If you've ever finished a late night coding session 🥱 by typing `shutdown -h now` in the wrong terminal 😳.

 ## Usage